suoyi123wang/JustinStr/README.md

 - JustinStr will output two json files.

-  The file "regex.json" expresses the constraints of the obtained string parameters with regular expressions.
+  The file "regex.json" expresses the constraints of the string parameters with regular expressions.

   And the file "stringData.json" generates a string according to the regular expression in "regex.json".